aaron-scheffler/Aaron-Scheffler.github.io/index.md

 * __December 2023:__ [Dr. Rajarshi Guhaniyogi](https://sites.google.com/view/rajguhaniyogi/home?authuser=0) and I were awarded a NIH/NINDS R01 grant titled "Bayesian Object-Oriented Modeling of Multi-Modal Imaging Data".

 * __September 2023:__ Our paper "A bayesian covariance based
 clustering for high-dimensional tensors" is accepted with minor revisions in *Technometrics*.
-The manuscript can be viewed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9165697/pdf/nihms-1759541.pdf).

 * __September 2023:__ Our paper "Bayesian adaptive design for covariate-adaptive historical control information borrowing" is published in *Statistics and Medicine*.
-The manuscript can be viewed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9165697/pdf/nihms-1759541.pdf).
+The manuscript can be viewed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9165697/pdf/nihms-1759541.pdf](https://pubmed.ncbi.nlm.nih.gov/37750361/).

 * __June 2022:__ Our paper "Covariate-adjusted hybrid principal components analysis for region-referenced functional EEG data" is published in *Statistics and its Interface*.
 The manuscript can be viewed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9165697/pdf/nihms-1759541.pdf).